MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bag-unpackplugin.md

 * *column*: Name of the column that will be unpacked.
 * *column_prefix*: (optional) the prefix name that will be used for producing new columns

-**Note**
+> [!NOTE]

-The plugin transposes JSON (dynamic) objects into a table with dynamic column names taken from property bag keys.
+> The plugin transposes JSON (dynamic) objects into a table with dynamic column names taken from property bag keys.
-As the output schema of the `bag_unpack` plugin is based on the data and therefore query may produce different schema for any two runs.
-This also means that query that is referencing unpacked columns may become 'broken' at any time.
-Due to this reason - it is not advised to use this plugin for automation jobs.
+> As the output schema of the `bag_unpack` plugin is based on the data, the same query may produce different
+> output schema for any two runs.
+This also means that a query that references unpacked columns might 'break' as a result.
+> Therefore - it is not advised to use this plugin for automation jobs.

 **Returns**